elundmark/yapymatrix/README.md

 ## Required / Recommended / Tested on

-* Made for Linux - might work on Windows/Mac, no guarantees because I don't have access to any such machines
+* Made for Linux - might work on Windows/Mac, no guarantees because I don't have access to any of those OS's
-* Will consume around _25_ MB of ram, `33%` of a modern dual-core cpu, @ `1920` x `1080`
 * Best used with [Matrix Code NFI](https://www.dafont.com/matrix-code-nfi.font)
 * Best used with a 16 color terminal
 * Also works fine on monochrome terminals